 Teach one workshop per semester (two workshops total) at the Wildflower Center

 * Please note that not all furniture pictured is currently in use, but house and studio is fully furnished.

-If you will graduate after July 1, 2019, please apply in the next application cycle.
+If you will graduate after July 1, 2021, please apply in the next application cycle.
 This is a hard deadline.

 Only artists graduating from US graduate MFA programs are eligible to apply.

-If you are graduating from a graduate MFA program located anywhere besides the USA, you are not eligible to apply — unless you are American and hold an American passport.
-(Unfortunately, this is due to visa issues).
+- If you are graduating from a graduate MFA program located anywhere besides the USA, you are not eligible to apply — unless you are American and hold an American passport.
+(Unfortunately, this is due to visa deadlines).